all-in-one-of/snippets/CG_Pipelines.md

 # Source:

 ### 3dScan
-Flaws: Cannot move high / not quads / bridged geo with other probrms than unfoald / duplicated geo / other typ of data / inverted few faces / swaped trix connection / hard to scale
+- Supper highPoly make unable to move/scale geo.
+- Make from mid res with reduced details, get rid of bridges, unfolds, duplicate/inverted faces, Dynamesh it.
-- Retopo Geometry is bloby on corner trix, could be fliped and is 30-100% less efficient in polycount hard to uv and select.
+- AutoRetopo is not shape aware and less efficient(30%), hard to uv (fliped edges connections) and select edges.
-- Make mid res with reduced details and errors.
-Dynamesh it.
+- Bake into mid res >> transfer geo
-- (back and forh for frip edges)
-- bake broken parts into

-### Houdini low with uv's.
-Generate from Imported or Procediural data.  / Curve toolset (loft with uv's ??) not verry usefull with sculpts
+### Procedural
+- Imported blueprints have different formats.
+- Build geo from curves and points.
 - Make Mid -  using crease!
 - Conform with ray to match Hi.
 - scale *100

 ### Zbrush High
+- Quick mid with creases to subd with smooth
-- Use Dynamesh
+- Use Dynamesh on already smooth geo    (scale!)
 - Retopo by hand
-(reordering subtools in ZBrush will also reorder them when exporting the FBX)
-scale  ?/

 ### Designer
 - part by materials in one mesh.
 (Id's)

-# BAKE:
+# Export:

 - consistant texel
 - separate parts with alphas to second texture